awsdocs/amazon-emr-management-guide/doc_source/emr-lf-security.md

-# Configure EMR Security<a name="emr-lf-security"></a>
+# Configure EMR security<a name="emr-lf-security"></a>

-## Create an Amazon EMR Security Configuration for Lake Formation<a name="emr-lf-security-config"></a>
+## Create an Amazon EMR security configuration for Lake Formation<a name="emr-lf-security-config"></a>

-Before you launch an Amazon EMR cluster integrated with AWS Lake Formation, you'll need to create a security configuration with the IAM roles and identity provider \(IdP\) metadata XML file you created in [Configure a Trust Relationship Between your IdP and Lake Formation](emr-lf-federation.md)\.
+Before you launch an Amazon EMR cluster integrated with AWS Lake Formation, you'll need to create a security configuration with the IAM roles and identity provider \(IdP\) metadata XML file you created in [Configure a trust relationship between your IdP and Lake Formation](emr-lf-federation.md)\.
 You will specify this security configuration when you launch the cluster\.

 ------
 #### [ Console ]